 Contributions and plans Over the next three years, the UK, through the UK PACT, Nature Based Solutions (NBS) project portfolio, will support the strengthening of regulation and coordination of financing of forest conservation and restoration activities.
-FDCO has identified three project partners who will support emission reduction Nationally Determined Contributions (NDCs) implementation activities, enhance Kenya's NDC ambition over time and promote a green recovery in Kenya.
+We have identified three project partners who will support emission reduction Nationally Determined Contributions (NDCs) implementation activities, enhance Kenya's NDC ambition over time and promote a green recovery in Kenya.
 This project will focus on supporting the REDD+ activities and strategy and the Forest and Landscape Restoration Implementation Plan (FOLAREP).
 This support will address key policy gaps in conservation management and restoration of forests in Kenya and the continued development and implementation of the National REDD+.
 Implementing various landscape restoration programs such as: Landscape restoration program funded by KIOKA in Kajiado and Narok counties that will integrate farm restoration but also rangelands restoration and the restoration of some of the forests around the hills bordering these counties.
 RESTORE Africa which focuses on carbon financing.
 It will be implemented across five counties in Kenya.
 CI aims to restore 4.5 million hectares of restoration in Kenya in the next five years mainly through community-centered restoration and land and livestock management.
 CI is therefore working with the Ministry of Environment to develop mechanisms and policies for restoring degraded rangelands and grasslands.
 CI is currently targeting Kajiado, Narok, Makueni, Taita Taveta, Kilifi and Isiolo counties.
 Research and monitoring the status of 23 water towers in Kenya.
 Mapping the degraded areas, biodiversity hotspots, and critical catchment areas within water towers for restoration.
 Securing and protecting water towers.
 Developing 10-year ecosystem conservation and restoration plans that shows what interventions need to be undertaken to reverse the degraded areas within the water towers.
 FAO has several restoration projects supported by GEF: GEF 5 in Kirisia Forest, GEF 6 in Mt.Kulal and Mukogodo landscapes, GEF 7 and GEF 8 which are under development.
-FAO is involved in developing various policies (sustainable cash and food crops development in Mt.
-Elgon) and action plans like FOLAREP, a non-timber forest strategy, equitable benefit-sharing regulation (Includes the sustainable use and management of coastal forest and Mangrove ecosystems, linking blue and green economies) that will help the forest sector, and supporting participatory forest management plan development and renewal.
-They are involved in the capacity building of community groups, county governments and national agencies in various areas.
+FAO is involved in developing various policies and action plans like FOLAREP, a non-timber forest strategy, equitable benefit-sharing regulation that will help the forest sector, and supporting participatory forest management plan development and renewal.
+FAO is also involved in the capacity building of community groups, county governments and national agencies in various areas.
+FAO also targets sustainable cash and food crops development, especially in the new program GEF7 in Mt.
+Elgon.
+The sustainable use and management of coastal forest and Mangrove ecosystems, linking blue and green economies is included in the GEF 8 project.
 FAO is developing County Program Framework 2023-2027 where its promoting synergies and complementarities amongst partners for effective restoration efforts in the country.
 FAO is the lead agency for the implementation of the UN Decade for Ecosystem Restoration along with UN environment.